MarcusMLarsson/Azure-Data-Engineer-Associate/LearningPathsNotes/1.Azure for the Data Engineer/Module 2.md

 <p> To ingest data into your system, use Azure Data Factory, Storage Explorer, the AzCopy toll, PowerShell or Visual Studio.
 If you use the File Upload feature to import file sizes above 2 GB, use PowerShell or Visual Studio.
 AzCopy supports a maximum file size of 1 TB and automatically splits data files that exceed 200 GB. </p>

 <b> Queries </b>
-<p> If you create a storage account as a Blol store, you <b> can't </b> query the data directly.
+<p> If you create a storage account as a Blob store, you <b> can't </b> query the data directly.
 To query it, either move the data to a store that supports queries or set up the Azure Storage account for a data lake storage account. </p>

 <b> Data security </b>
 <p> Azure Storage encrypts all data that's written to it.
 Azure Storage also provides you with fine-grained control over who has acces to your data.
 You'll secure the data by using keys or shared access signatures.
 Azure Resource Manager provides a permissions model that uses role-based access control (RBAC).
 Use this functionality to set permission and assign roles to users, groups, or applications. </p>

 ---